Agent-Centric Relation Graph for Object Visual Navigation: Experiment

 \subsection{Ablation Study}

+In this subsection, we compare ACRG with different component ablations and present the results in \cref{font-Ablation}.
 ACRG is the proposed method, and two components are involved in our method, \textit{i.e.}, the relationship graphs OHRG and ATDRG.
-We compare ACRG with the methods that only adopt OHRG or ATDRG, respectively.
-Results are shown in \cref{font-Ablation}.
-In addition, we also evaluate the vertical relationship among the objects and a variant of ATDRG that adopt multiple depth nodes.
+Specifically, we compare the importance of each component and the method of combining relationship graphs.